Skip to content

 Kelli is a faculty member of the famed Book Passage Mystery Conference in Marin County, California, where she enjoys helping other writers with craft and publishing goals.

-Kelli’s current focus is a thriller set in the Humboldt County, California of 1985, at the height of the marijuana wars that characterized the decade.
-She is also writing the next chapter in the life of her beloved protagonist, Miranda Corbie.
-She’s always writing … more “Roman noir” and an international thriller are also in the works.
+Kelli’s next novel is THE RECKONING, a thriller set in the Humboldt County, California of 1985, at the height of the marijuana wars that characterized the decade.
+THE RECKONING marks the debut of series protagonist Renata Drake, and will be published in the US and the UK by Severn House, releasing January 6, 2026.

 For rights queries, please contact Stacia Decker at Dunow, Carlson and Learner.
 For film rights, please contact Cinelit Representation.